Syracuse vs. Boston College College Football Odds, Plays and Insights - NewsBreak

 Over/Under Insights

-- Syracuse and its opponents have gone over the current 51.5-point total in four of eight games (50%) this season.
+- Syracuse and its opponents have gone over the current 51-point total in four of eight games (50%) this season.

 Syracuse Stats and Trends

-- This season, the Orange won ATS in their only game as a favorite of 5.5 points or more.
+- The Orange covered the spread in their only game when favored by 6.5 points or more.

-- Syracuse has hit the over in 50% of its opportunities this year (four times in eight games with a set point total).
+- Syracuse's games this year have eclipsed the over/under four times in eight opportunities (50%).

 - Syracuse is 6-0 against the spread and 4-2 overall in games when it scores more than 20.7 points.

-- Syracuse is 6-0 against the spread and 3-3 overall when the team picks up more than 344.4 yards.
+- When Syracuse churns out over 344.4 yards, the team is 6-0 against the spread and 3-3 overall.

-- The Orange have eight giveaways this season, while the Eagles have 11 takeaways .
+- This year, the Orange have eight turnovers, three fewer than the Eagles have takeaways (11).

 - Find the latest spread and moneyline odds for Syracuse at SISportsbook .